vasanthkumar18/OOPS_Lab/README.md

 7. JDBC

 **Why am I sharing this library?**<br/>
 Just so that your learning path becomes a bit smoother.
-Knowledge hidden inside my head or codes in a private code-library will be more useful if it shared.
-Also, Thanks to the CSE department for challenging and beautiful questions.<br/>
+Thanks to the CSE department for challenging and beautiful questions.<br/>
 >**Also, you can make me happy just by giving a star to the repository.**

 I believe that the codes are understandable.
 Add pull requests if there are any changes. <br/>